copyright©2025

 In time, I realized I could not stay with Martin.
 His hunger for touch pressed too insistently upon me.
 I confided in Jack, who insisted I leave.
 The thought of me being cornered by another man disturbed him deeply.
 I was grateful to Martin for his help, but his endless need for intimacy had crossed a line I could no longer tolerate.

+So I moved again—this time into the home of Patricia, a woman Martin knew.
+Her flat, only a few streets away, seemed at first a sweet, modest refuge.
+She ran a massage salon, and I imagined a touch of grace would carry into her home.
 But the flat lay hidden in a dark courtyard behind the salon.
-The freezer door fell off in my hands, the washing machine blew every fuse, and damp seeped from the walls, carrying the stench of rot into every corner.
+The freezer door kept falling off in my hands, the washing machine blew every fuse, and damp seeped from the walls, carrying the stench of rot into every corner.
 Within months, all my clothes smelled of mildew, though I barely noticed it anymore.

 Jack came when he could, often twice a week, though usually only to spend the night on his way through town.
-I worked at a French children’s boutique in the shopping center—a short walk away.
+By then, I worked at a French children’s boutique in the shopping center—a short walk away.
 Sometimes Jack drove me to his parents’ house, welcomed warmly as always.
 That Christmas, I sat again at their family table.

 It was then that a thought took root: perhaps Jack might live with me.
 I suggested we share a home, split the rent.
 More than anything, I longed to take the next step, to feel that what we had was tangible, real.
 To have something solid with him meant everything.
 At first, he resisted—freedom was precious to him—but in time, he relented.